AllenInstitute/AllenSDK/doc_template/glif_models.rst

 however developers can plug in custom rule implementations provided they follow a simple argument specification scheme.

+**Note:** the GLIF simulator module is still under heavy development and may change significantly in the future.

 Downloading  GLIF Models
 ------------------------